CraigMason19/Obsidian-Tech-Vault/Languages/Python/Python.md

 ./activate
 // should say (.env) before location in terminal

+// OR,
-// OR, in a powershell terminal .\.venv\Scripts\Activate.ps1
+// Activate venv in a powershell terminal .\.venv\Scripts\Activate.ps1
 ```